Harris scores 33, Clippers outlast Suns 123-119 in overtime

-PHOENIX (AP) - Overtime has been kind to the Clippers this season, and Los Angeles needed it to overcome a short-handed Phoenix Suns team 123-119 on Monday night.

-The Clippers won their fourth overtime game of the season - without a defeat.
-Tobias Harris scored 33 points and Patrick Beverley made two free throws with 33.3 seconds left in overtime to lead the Clippers to victory.
+PHOENIX (AP) - Tobias Harris scored 33 points and Patrick Beverley made two free throws with 33.3 seconds left in overtime to lead the Los Angeles Clippers to a 123-119 victory over the Phoenix Suns on Monday night.

-Avery Bradley sealed the Clippers' 17th win of the season with a pair of free throws with 1.6 seconds left, after he hustled to control a loose ball off a jump ball and was fouled.
+Avery Bradley sealed the Clippers' 17th victory of the season with a pair of free throws with 1.6 seconds left, after he hustled to control a loose ball off jump ball and was fouled.

 Danilo Gallinari scored 16 of his 25 points in the second half and Harris added eight rebounds.